 Above: scenes from the Yahoo 2022

 The handicap itself is always a talking point, as it shapes the final winner and finishing order every bit as much as fine runs from athletes.
 Until recently, participants were invited to submit estimates of the times they would achieve over the course.
 However, these estimates inevitably involved a major element of conservative ‘sandbagging’, giving each athlete a rather higher chance of a win.
-What then emerges is something of an arms race in which estimates become more and more ‘tactically wayward’.
+What then emerged was something of an inevitable arms race in which estimates become ever-more ‘tactically wayward’/b*ll*cks.
 The practice of self-estimating was eliminated in the 2021 race in favour of a data-based, independent (if such a thing is possible) and mathematical stab at the handicap.

 Essentially and obviously, the handicapper asks the question “how fast will this runner cover the course on the evening?” for all runners … and then staggers each of their start times, seeking to create a utopia where they all cross the finish line together.
 But how?